NeuroPace

 Pulmonx Corporation is a medical technology company specializing in minimally invasive solutions for the diagnosis and treatment of chronic obstructive pulmonary disease (COPD), particularly severe emphysema.
 Its primary offerings include the Zephyr Endobronchial Valve, designed for patients with hyperinflation due to emphysema, as well as the Chartis Pulmonary Assessment System, which assesses collateral ventilation, and the StratX Lung Analysis Platform, a cloud-based service that analyzes computed tomography data to identify suitable treatment areas.
 Pulmonx aims to improve the quality of life for patients who remain symptomatic despite medical management and may not be candidates for surgical interventions.
 The company has received FDA pre-market approval for the Zephyr Valve and has established a global presence, serving markets in the United States, Europe, the Middle East, Africa, and the Asia-Pacific region.
 Founded in 1995 and headquartered in Redwood City, California, Pulmonx has become a leader in interventional procedures for COPD, supported by extensive clinical evidence demonstrating the effectiveness of its technologies.

-Asthmatx, Inc. is a medical device company based in Mountain View, California, that specializes in the development and commercialization of therapeutic treatments for asthma.
-Founded in 2003, the company has created a technology that delivers controlled thermal energy to the airways of adult patients, aimed at reducing the mass of airway smooth muscle through a procedure known as Bronchial Thermoplasty.
-Asthmatx offers the Alair System, an interventional medical device designed for bronchoscopic treatment of patients suffering from moderate to severe asthma.
-As of October 2010, Asthmatx operates as a wholly-owned subsidiary of Boston Scientific.
+Asthmatx is a medical device company based in Mountain View, California, founded in 2003 and now operating as a subsidiary of Boston Scientific.
+The company specializes in developing and commercializing therapeutic treatments for asthma.
+Asthmatx has created a technology that delivers controlled thermal energy to the airways of adult patients to reduce airway smooth muscle mass through a procedure known as Bronchial Thermoplasty.
+Their flagship product is the Alair System, an interventional medical device designed for bronchoscopic treatment of moderate to severe asthma.

 Pavad Medical